-By resolution of the Board adopted on May 28, 2014, the precise number of directors has been fixed at eight directors.
-All nominees have served continuously as directors of the Corporation since their appointment or first election in such capacity with the exception of Mr. Andrew John Stevens, being a new nominee proposed for election as directors of the Corporation.
-Therefore, a total of eight nominees are being proposed as directors for election by the shareholders at the Meeting.
+By resolution of the Board adopted on May 27, 2015, the precise number of directors has been fixed at nine directors.
+All nominees have served continuously as directors of the Corporation since their appointment or first election in such capacity with the exception of Ms. Nathalie Bourque, being a new nominee proposed for election as directors of the Corporation.
+Therefore, a total of nine nominees are being proposed as directors for election by the shareholders at the Meeting.
 The following table sets out the names of said nominees for election, their present principal occupation, the years in which they became directors of the Corporation and the number of Common Shares of the Corporation owned, directly or indirectly, or controlled or directed by the nominees.
 The persons designated on the enclosed form of proxy intend to vote for the election of the nominees whose names are set forth below.
-Each of the nominees has provided the information as to the shares of the Corporation he or she beneficially owns or over which he or she exercises control or direction, as at June 12, 2014.
+Each of the nominees has provided the information as to the shares of the Corporation he or she beneficially owns or over which he or she exercises control or direction, as at June 12, 2015.

 Name Principal Occupation

+Nathalie Bourque Québec, Canada From 2005 to February 2015, Vice-President, Public Affairs and Global Communications at CAE Inc. (provider of modelling, simulation and training for civil aviation).
+Prior to 2005, partner at NATIONAL Public Relations (firm of public relations).

+New Nominee

+Independent

+Common Shares : nil

 Paule Doré (1) Québec, Canada Corporate Director.
-From 2006 to 2009, Special Advisor to the Founder and Executive Chairman of the Board of CGI Group Inc. (provider of end-to-end IT and business process services).
+From 2006 to 2009, Special Advisor to the Founder and Executive Chairman of the Board of CGI Group Inc. Up to February 2006, Executive Vice-President and Chief Corporate

-Director since: 2010
+Director since: 2010 Officer of CGI Group Inc. (provider of end-to-end IT and business

-Independent
+Independent process services).

 Common Shares : 17,000 (3)

-Deferred Share Units: 8,106
+Deferred Share Units: 9,429

 Jean-Louis Fontaine (1) Québec, Canada Vice-Chairman of the Board and director, Bombardier Inc. (diversified manufacturer of transportation equipment).

 Director since: 1990

 Independent

 Common Shares : 48,000 (4)

-Deferred Share Units: 15,131 Stock Appreciation Rights: 7,000
+Deferred Share Units: 17,865

+Stock Appreciation Rights: 2,000

-Gilles Labbé President and Chief Evenutive Officer, Hérouy Poytok Inc
+Gilles Labbé President and Chief Executive Officer, Héroux-Devtek Inc.

-Québec, Canada President and Chief Executive Officer, Héroux-Devtek Inc.
+Québec, Canada

 Director since: 1985

 Non-independent

-Common Shares : 3,907,238 (5)
+Common Shares : 3,592,238 (5)

 Louis Morin (2) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
 Up to March 31, 2009, Vice-President and Chief Financial Officer of Quebecor Inc. (Quebecor is one of Canada's largest media companies).

-Director since: 2008 Independent
+Director since: 2008

+Independent

 Common Shares : 20,000

-Deferred Share Units: 8,106
+Deferred Share Units: 9,429

-Stock Appreciation Rights: 3,000
+Stock Appreciation Rights: 2,000

 James J. Morris (2) Washington, U.S.A.
 Corporate Director and consultant.
-Up to December 31, 2006, Vice President Engineering and Manufacturing for Boeing Commercial Airplanes.
+Up to December 31, 2006, Vice President Engineering and Manufacturing for Boeing Commercial

-Director since: 2013
+Director since: 2013 Airplanes.

 Independent

-Common Shares : 10,000
+Common Shares : 20,000

-Deferred Share Units: 2,681
+Deferred Share Units: 5,437